EGjoni/3wb-IK/README.md

 Work In Progress three.js port of the Everything Will Be IK, with improvements for armature agnosticism.
-Java library.
+From the cushion_tests branch of the Java library.

 Completed list: